 One major benefit of using the Data Unions smart contracts or SDK is that the end users do not have to be crypto native or have an understanding of what the blockchain is in order to participate.

-When a new user joins a Data Union, like DIMO, a self-sovereign wallet is created in the background enabling the user to own and hold their own tokens – this enables organizations to onboard mainstream users into crypto.
+When a new user joins a Data Union a self-sovereign wallet is created in the background enabling the user to own and hold their own tokens – this enables organizations to onboard mainstream users into crypto.

 Another benefit to issuing token rewards via a blockchain is that anyone anywhere can participate, the financial layer is not bound to geographic limitations enabling organizations to achieve faster go to markets globally.